ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/pre-laying-scrutiny/index.md

-# Business about a (prospective) treaty before it’s signed or before it’s laid before Parliament
+# Business about a (prospective) agreement before it’s signed or before it’s laid before Parliament

 In November 2022 we made the decision to add business steps about a treaty that occurred before a treaty is signed or laid before Parliament.